grjsmith/practical_strategy_for_technologists/Chapter2.md

 A wide variety of tools and tactics are available to modern businesses that allow them to manage all of these prerequisite conditions.

->In his book The Art of War,  Baron De Jomini states that "*…strategy fixes the direction of movements, and that we depend upon tactics for their execution.*"
+In his book The Art of War, Baron De Jomini states that:
+>"*…strategy fixes the direction of movements, and that we depend upon tactics for their execution.*"

 These tools and tactics will be presented in the reverse order to the way Sun Tzu presented them.
 Sun Tzu’s five constant factors build up to the most important one which is the morale of the people executing the strategy.
 No matter how well skilled, disciplined and well resourced teams are if they aren’t committed to their work they will never be successful.